How to Ensure Brand Consistency in Your Graphics [Streamline Your Graphics Series - Part 1 of 4]

 I update my mood board every six-ish months and print it out as a visual reminder.
 So, instead of sneaking in an extra script font or a new color here and there, I add these elements to my mood board first to see how they work with my brand’s bigger picture.

-If you don’t have a brand mood board yet, you can create one quickly and easily with the template in my Free Canva Resource.
+If you don’t have a brand mood board yet, you can create one quickly and easily with our free Canva mood board template.

 We all know a bad graphic when we see it, but it can sometimes be hard to figure out why it’s bad.